SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 ![](./images/image27.png)

-Tab based layout helps reducing the need for scrolling the page in case of many object page sections.\
+Tab based layout helps to reduce the need for scrolling the page in case of many object page sections.\
 In the sample scenario there are currently only 2 content sections, so you can switch back to page based section layout.

 ## Summary

-By using the page map, you've now configured initial load during app start, editable header content, control level variant managment and tab based section layout.
+By using the page map, you've now configured initial load during app start, editable header content, control level variant management and tab based section layout.

 Continue to - [Exercise 4 - Adding a Custom Page ](../ex4/README.md)